dapbs/horai/README.md

 `horai` is a Python interface for National Oceanic and Atmospheric Administration's (NOAA) U.S. Temperature and Precipitation Seasonal (long-term) Weather Outlooks (forecasts) which are natively provided as .shp and .kmz files via [Web](http://www.cpc.ncep.noaa.gov/products/GIS/GIS_DATA/us_tempprcpfcst/seasonal.php) and [FTP](ftp://ftp.cpc.ncep.noaa.gov/GIS/us_tempprcpfcst/).

+The focus of this interface is to simplify access to this geographic dataset through Python.
+It further assists in coverting it to a tabular format for specific Latitude/Longitude pairs.

 In Greek mythology the [Horae or Horai or Hours](https://en.wikipedia.org/wiki/Horae) (Greek "Seasons") were the goddesses of the seasons and the natural portions of time.

 ## About the NOAA U.S. Temperature and Precipitation Seasonal Weather Outlooks Dataset